-One of the biggest issues I see with people who suffer from acne is they don't understand their acne, what causes it, what has happened to their skin and why acne flares up for some and calms down easily for others, what makes it worse or better.
+One of the biggest issues I see with people who suffer from acne is they don't understand their acne—what causes it, why it flares up for some and calms down easily for others, what makes it worse or better.

 Acne tends to occur around puberty when the sebaceous glands, which produce sebum, start functioning.
 When too much sebum is produced, the oil can clog up pores and hair follicles.
 This attracts bacteria, which leads to acne.
-While teen boys seem to suffer more than teen girls, the problem performs a gender reversal as time goes on, and adult women tend to suffer more from acne flare-ups than adult men.
+While teen boys seem to suffer more than teen girls, the problem performs a gender reversal as time goes on, and adult women tend to suffer from more acne flare-ups than adult men.
 Why?
 Blame hormones.
-Birth control pills can normalize hormones, which can cut down on acne.
+This is why birth control pills, which can normalize hormones, often help cut down on acne.

-Greasy foods, chocolate, and dairy don't cause acne but can exacerbate it.
+Greasy foods, chocolate, and dairy don't cause acne, but certain foods can exacerbate it.
 So if you're on a strict skincare regimen but your skin isn't clearing up, you should take a look at your diet.
 Dairy, in particular, is known to cause problems with current acne-sufferers.
 Greasy foods are also bad for the skin.

 You Aren't On the Right Program

 The best over-the-counter products to combat acne are salicylic acid and benzoyl peroxide.
 Salicylic acid acts as an exfoliant, cleansing your pores and clogged follicles of excess sebum while calming down irritation.
 Benzoyl peroxide will kill the bacteria that causes acne.
 Used in tandem, these 2 ingredients can help clear up skin in a matter of weeks.

 There is a host of cleansers, pads, and gels you can use to treat your skin.
 Follow the directions so you don't abuse your skin.
 Get the full scoop on my favorite acne products, a 3-punch system, and aspirin mask recipe in Best Treatment Options for Acne.